Test Score Algorithms for Budgeted Stochastic Utility Maximization: Introduction

-Motivated by these challenges,~\cite{kleinberg15} (see~\cite{Kleinberg18} for the journal version) introduced the notion of \emph{test scores} in the context of the team formation problem.
+\cite{kleinberg15} (see~\cite{Kleinberg18} for the journal version) first introduced the notion of test scores in the context of the team formation problem.
 Each player takes multiple trials, and only the best performance out of them is kept as the final score of the player.
 As the performance at each trial is a random quantity, the test score of a player is defined as the expectation of the best performance from a given number of trials.
-They used the test scores to solve the team selection problem where the team value is measured by the sum of \emph{the best few performance values} amongst the team members.
-The important idea is that each individual item is evaluated based on a score metric which depends only on the distribution of a single item.
+They used the test scores to solve the team selection problem where the team value is measured by the sum of \emph{the best few performance values} amongst the team members, i.e., the objective is the so-called \emph{top-$r$} function (defined formally in Section~\ref{sec:problem} ).
+The important idea is that each individual item is evaluated based on a score metric which depends only on the distribution of a single item. \cite{kleinberg15} proved that selection of top players according to the test scores achieves a constant factor approximation with the constant factor of value roughly $1/30$.
+They provided a negative result as well; note that the top-$r$ function is submodular, but there exists a submodular set function for which no test score-based algorithm can guarantee a constant factor approximation; we discuss this further in Section~\ref{sec:examples}.

-\cite{sekar2019test-score} applied the concept of using test scores to more general objective functions.
+\cite{sekar2019test-score} studied the concept of using test scores for more general objective functions, and introduced a framework that allows to establish constant-factor approximation guarantees for more general classes of submodular objectives.
 They devised the notion of \emph{replication test scores} that generalizes Kleinberg and Raghu's test scores.
-The replication test score of an item measures how well the item performs when assigned to a group with its definition as the value of a virtual group of multiple independent copies of the same item, which is similar to performing multiple trials.
-They used the replication test scores to solve \emph{stochastic utility function maximization subject to a cardinality constraint} where the utility function comes from some families of submodular functions.
+The replication test score of an item measures how well the item performs when assigned to a group defined as the value of a virtual group of multiple independent copies of the same item, which is similar to the interpretation of performing multiple trials.
+They used the replication test scores to solve \emph{stochastic utility function maximization subject to a cardinality constraint} problem where the utility function comes from the class of functions satisfying a diminishing returns property (defined in Section~\ref{sec:problem}), thus generalizing previous results holding for maximum or best performance functions. \cite{sekar2019test-score} showed that greedy selection of items according to replication test scores guarantees a constant-factor approximation with the constant factor of value roughly 1/7.3.

-Recently, \cite{MNPR20} obtained further results for maximizing expected \emph{order statistics}, including the maximum item value and the second highest item value.
-They designed an algorithm that uses a particular score measure that is evaluated for a single individual item.
-However, their algorithm is not a score based algorithm; the algorithm uses access to the value distributions to compute some quantities involving multiple items, which allows them to achieve a better approximation guarantee than the test-score-based algorithms for the maximum item value objective.